 the equipment, we or the agency also provide home health care instruction

 continuing ministry within the country through partnering agencies,

 - or form an overseas chapter to set up a repair shop, preferably run

 by persons with disabilities.
 Help the local churches within the country

 grow in their outreach and ministry to the disabled.

 Americans in churches and civic groups about the physical and spiritual

-condition of the disabled in developing nations throughout the world, even as we seek wheelchair donations and other durable medical equipment for those in need.
+condition of the disabled in developing nations throughout the world.

 - Maintain accountability through